react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/getting-started.md

 import 'react-native-gesture-handler';
 ```

+> Note: When you use a navigator (such as stack navigator), you'll need to follow the installation instructions of that navigator for any additional dependencies.
+If you're getting an error "Unable to resolve module", you need to install that module in your project.

 Now you are ready to build and run your app on the device/simulator.

-Continue to ["Hello React Navigation"](hello-react-navigation.html) to start writing some code.
+Continue to ["Hello React Navigation"](hello-react-navigation.md) to start writing some code.